One Big Winner of Kremlin-Wagner Clash? The Dictator Next Door.

 Even before 2020, when Lukashenko became still more Putin’s puppet, Russian special services sometimes entered Belarus’ territory to capture its enemies, said Slunkin, the European Council analyst.
 “And now, they will just do what they want.”

-However much of the balance of power between Lukashenko and Putin may have shifted now, both men still need each other to remain in power.
+However much the balance of power between Lukashenko and Putin may have shifted now, both men still need each other to remain in power.

 “They are two Siamese twins,” said Pavel Latushka, a former Belarusian diplomat and minister now in exile.
 “They can’t live without each other.
 It’s one body, two heads.
 The fall of one means the political death of another.”